-- Part B deductible (applies to annual out-of-pocket limit)
+- Part B deductible (applies to the annual out-of-pocket limit)

 Plan K Simply Adds Up

-A Medigap Plan K policy cuts your Medicare Part A and B co-payments by half, and all co-payments apply to the $4,940 annual out-of-pocket limit.
-If you reach the out of pocket limit, you will have paid less than if you enrolled in most Medicare Advantage plans (2015 maximum out of pocket limit is $7,550 for in-network providers and $10,000 for out-of-network providers).
+A Medigap Plan K policy cuts your Medicare Part A and B co-payments by half, and all co-payments apply to the $5,560 annual out-of-pocket limit.
+If you reach the out-of-pocket limit, you will have paid less than if you enrolled in most Medicare Advantage plans (in 2019 the maximum out-of-pocket limit is $7,550 for in-network providers and $10,000 for out-of-network providers).

 The most significant difference between a Plan K policy and an Advantage plan is your ability to see any physician or specialist you want without restrictions.
-Additionally, Plan K allows you to buy a stand-alone prescription drug plan that meets your needs, not what’s bundled with a Medicare Advantage plan.
+Additionally, Plan K allows you to enroll in a stand-alone prescription drug plan (see here) that meets your needs, not what’s bundled with a Medicare Advantage plan.

 You can compare Medicare Supplement Plan KMedicare Supplement Plan K is one of two unique Medicare supplements with shared-cost coverage and an annual out-of-pocket limit.
 This is a plan that works for people looking for help with certain Original Medicare costs... rates here.

 Need a Little More Coverage without a Lot More Cost?
 Look at Plan N.